 Risk and protective factors are a framework of things that can increase or decrease the likelihood of sexual violence perpetration.

 Evaluation is key component of successful prevention programs – it helps us know what is working, what we should change, and can help us track how we got to where we are now.
 Okay, I can practically hear people tuning out right now.
 Don’t do it, though – stay with me!

 By Mo Lewis, Prevention Specialist for the National Sexual Violence Resource Center

-This is a guest blog post by Mo Lewis, Prevention Specialist at NSVRC
+This blog post was written by Mo Lewis, Prevention Specialist at NSVRC